Always have the courage to look behind the words people tell you so you can understand why they say the things they say.

 Motherhood

 Alongside writing, photographing and working as an educator, I spent many years as a full-time mother, raising my two children.
 I taught them to be fully bi-lingual, curious human beings, who grew up straddling cultures and distances through personal experience, conversations, and reading.
-I am proud to have dedicated a lot of time to raise them myself,.
+I am proud to have dedicated a lot of time to being a full-time parent, teaching my children to read, write, cook, work hard, be curious, not to fear what is unknown, and to laugh a lot.
 I taught them the importance of becoming conscientious, informed members of the wider human community, with full awareness that there is a whole world out there, beyond the conveniences and the challenges of their own lives.